Sab-tech-lab/Cartographer3d-FLsun-V400/README.md

 Once the probe is properly installed, you can proceed to calibration.

-Always stay close to the printer so you can push the emergency stop if something should go wrong.
+> :warning: Always stay close to the printer so you can push the emergency stop if something should go wrong.

 This is the sequence I use for calibration: